lzsiga/jsch/README.md

 Java version: 1.5 or newer

-Versioning: I thing I'll start with **0.1.55a**, not to interfere with other forks
+Versioning: I think I'll start with **0.1.55a**, not to interfere with other forks

 Dependency: jcraft's jzlib (latest version is 1.1.3)
 - http://www.jcraft.com/jzlib/